rbms-bsc/DCRMR/_pages/Title/Other-title-information.md

 ## 1.23.36 Phrases about notes, appendices, etc.

-<a name="1.23.36.1">1.23.36.1</a> Transcribe phrases about notes, appendices, and other supplementary matter in the order indicated by the sequence on the title page.
+<a name="1.23.36.1">1.23.36.1</a> Transcribe phrases about notes, appendices, and other supplementary matter in the form and order indicated by the sequence, layout, or lettering style on the preferred source of information, unless specifically instructed otherwise (see [Transcription, 0.4.94.05](/DCRMR/general-rules/Transcription/#0.4.94.05)).
 If such information appears before the [Statement of responsibility relating to title proper](/DCRMR/sor/Statement-of-responsibility-relating-to-title-proper/), transcribe it as other title information.

 <a name="1.23.36.2">1.23.36.2</a> If such information appears after the [Statement of responsibility relating to title proper](/DCRMR/sor/Statement-of-responsibility-relating-to-title-proper/), transcribe it as a subsequent statement of responsibility, whether or not it names a person or body.